Q: AM I A COACH?

 It should be possible to view the information of any course displayed on the facility, even if it’s not open for applications or if booking has closed.
 However if your selected event is “live” and still has places available, click the “Buy” button to start the application process.

 Q: HOW DO I BOOK ONTO A COURSE IF CARD PAYMENT ISN’T AN OPTION FOR ME?

-Providing your place has been secured by payment in full of the appropriate fees, we will send out a Welcome Pack approximately twelve days before the start of an attended Level 1 course or any Level 2 course, or email the pre-course documents a week before the start of an online event.
+Providing your place has been secured by payment in full of the appropriate fees, we will send out a Welcome Pack approximately twelve days before the start of an attended Level 1 course or any Level 2 course, or email the pre-course documents five days before the start of an online Level 1 event.
 The postal pack or emails will contain information about location, times, how to contact your tutor with any questions about the course content, plus details of anything else that you will need to prepare or bring with you when you attend.